CIAT-DAPA/agrilac_etl_agroclimatic_bulletins/README.md

 ### Params
 - end_date: date in YYYY-MM-DD format.
 This will be the last day of a 10-day range.
 This is the only **mandatory** parameter.
 - workspace_path: the path set as workspace
-- path_shp_crop_honduras: path where is the mask for Honduras
+- path_shp_crop_honduras: Corresponds to the path `workspace/config/mask_honduras/` indicated in the Project Structure section
-- path_shp_crop_honduras_regions: path where is the shapefile for Honduras regions
+- path_shp_crop_honduras_regions: Corresponds to the path `workspace/config/mask_honduras/regions_shapefile/` indicated in the Project Structure section
-- path_shp_crop_honduras_municipalities: path where is the shapefile for Honduras municipalities
+- path_shp_crop_honduras_municipalities: Corresponds to the path `workspace/config/mask_honduras/municipalities_shapefile/` indicated in the Project Structure section
-- path_forecast_files: path where the WRF .nc files (Temperature, Rain and ET0)
+- path_forecast_files: Corresponds to the path `workspace/inputs/downloaded_data/` indicated in the Project Structure section

 ### Example
 ````bash